Gaius Sallustius Passienus Crispus: Early career

 Passienus was a regular pleader in the court of the Centumviri, which met in the Basilica Julia.
 Suetonius mentions a statue of Passienus, which had been set up in the Basilica.
 He made his first speech in the senate during the reign of Tiberius, whom he addressed politely, and whose favour he won, although Suetonius maintains that the emperor's praise was insincere.
 Passienus was consul for the first time in AD 27, being named suffectus from the Kalends of July, as the colleague of Publius Cornelius Lentulus, and serving out the remainder of the year.

 Despite his rank and wealth, Passienus affected a humble manner in order to remain in favour with the emperors.
 During the reign of Caligula, he accompanied the emperor on his travels, following on foot as a token of subservience.
 Caligula is said to have asked him once, in private, if Passienus had ever had intercourse with his own sister, as he himself had done.
 Realizing that answering either in the affirmative or the negative might be dangerous, Passienus replied, "not yet", thereby avoiding the emperor's displeasure.

 Connections with the imperial family

+Passienus may have been married to Junia Calvina and had a daughter named Sallustia Calvina with her, this woman married Publius Ostorius Scapula.